Personnel Security FAQs

 (2) Who is the Administrative Judge?

 The Administrative Judge is a federal employee of the DOE’s Office of Hearings and Appeals, the quasi-judicial arm of the agency.
 The Administrative Judge is a licensed attorney who holds a DOE “Q” clearance.
+The Administrative Judge may be assisted by a staff attorney, a federal employee and licensed attorney in the DOE’s Office of Hearings and Appeals, who is being trained to be an Administrative Judge in the future.

 (3) Who is the DOE Counsel?

 The DOE Counsel is an attorney employed by the DOE (in either the NNSA or DOE’s Office of General Counsel or a local Office of Chief Counsel) who participates on behalf of and represents the DOE in this proceeding.
+DOE Counsel’s role is not to prevent you from getting a security clearance, rather it is to help the Administrative Judge create a complete record with all the relevant information both favorable and unfavorable.

 (4) Do I need a lawyer?

 It is your choice whether or not to retain a lawyer.
 If you cannot afford a lawyer, you may be able to retain a lawyer who will take the case pro bono (at no cost) or for a reduced fee.
 For example, a local legal aid office may be able to provide you with pro bono legal representation.
 Even if you do not retain a lawyer, a friend or a union representative can assist you with your case.
-The DOE Counsel and the Administrative Judge can answer questions about the DOE's security concerns and the hearing procedures.
+The DOE Counsel and the Administrative Judge can answer questions you may have about the DOE's security concerns and the hearing procedures.
 However, while the DOE Counsel and the Administrative Judge may provide you some guidance, they do not represent you in this proceeding.
 Ultimately, it is your responsibility, or the responsibility of your counsel, to prepare and present your case.

 (5) How do I go about hiring a lawyer?